The Poisson saturation of coregular submanifolds: Some particular cases

+\begin{cor}[Poisson version of Marle's theorem] If $X\subset(M,\pi)$ is a coregular pre-Poisson submanifold, then a quadruple as in \eqref{eq:quadruple} determines a neighborhood of $X$ in its local Poisson saturation, up to Poisson diffeomorphism. \end{cor}

-The corollary shows that the local Poisson saturation of a regular pre-Poisson submanifold is determined by less data than that of a general regular submanifold.
-The exception are those pre-Poisson submanifolds $X$ for which $TX^{\perp_{\pi}}\cap TX=0$; these are exactly the regular Poisson-Dirac submanifolds of $(M,\pi)$ \cite{Zambonsubmanifolds}.
-In \cite{coregular}, they are called \emph{coregular}.
+The corollary shows that the local Poisson saturation of a coregular pre-Poisson submanifold is determined by less data than that of a general coregular submanifold, since it uses $\pi$ on a quotient of $W^{\circ}$ rather than on all of $W^{\circ}$.
+The exception are those pre-Poisson submanifolds $X$ for which $TX^{\perp_{\pi}}\cap TX=0$; these are the coregular Poisson-Dirac submanifolds of $(M,\pi)$ (see \cite[\S 8.2]{Apaths} or \cite[\S 8.3]{bookpoiss}).
+They are studied in the recent work \cite{coregular}.